lasanthamudalige/full-stack-open-2023/part1/courseinfo/README.md

 The **Courseinfo App** is built using **React** and provides a simple user interface to display course information.
 The project focuses on introducing key concepts such as:

+### Main Features:

+   * Display a list of courses with their respective parts and the number of exercises.
+   * Calculate and display the total number of exercises for each course.

+### Key Concepts:

    * Structuring a React application with multiple components.
    * Passing data between components using props.
    * Utilizing array methods like map to dynamically generate UI elements.

-### Main Features:

-   * Display a list of courses with their respective parts and the number of exercises.
-   * Calculate and display the total number of exercises for each course.

 ## Prerequisites